 Aluminium - Overview, Properties & Uses, Sources, FAQs

 As it has an extra electron orbit than Boron, the sum of the first three ionisation enthalpies of Aluminium is lower than Boron's, allowing it to form Al3+ ions.
-It is a strongly electropositive element that, like Aluminium Oxide, usually produces +3 oxidation states (Al2O3).
-Mass number of aluminium is 26.98u
+It is a strongly electropositive element that, like Aluminium Oxide, usually produces +3 oxidation states $\left(\mathrm{Al}_2 \mathrm{O}_3\right)$.
+Mass number of aluminium is 26.98u.
+In this article, we will study the properties of aluminium, its uses and its ores and the extraction of metal from its ore.
+To know more, scroll down the article.

 Physical Properties Of Aluminium

-The physical properties of an element deals with properties such as color, melting point, boiling point, density, conductivity, solubility among others.
+• The physical properties of an element deal with properties such as colour, melting point, boiling point, density, conductivity, and solubility, among others.

-Aluminium is a corrosion-resistant metal and atomic mass of aluminium is 27amu.
+• Aluminium is a corrosion-resistant metal, and the atomic mass of aluminium is 27amu.

-Boiling point of aluminum is 2,470 degree Celsius
+• The boiling point of aluminium is 2,470 degrees Celsius

-There are numerous unidentified isotopes with atomic mass of aluminium or mass of Al ranging from twenty-one to forty-one.
+• There are numerous unidentified isotopes with an atomic mass of aluminium or mass of Al ranging from twenty-one to forty-one.

 Also check-